AllenYGY/DataBase-Management-System-Project/README.md

           send\_address,pick\_address,send\_storage\_time,send\_time,pick\_storage\_time,
           pick\_time,cust\_send\_ID,cust\_pick\_ID,cadminID\}$

-We can find it has been already satisfy the BCNF.
+We can find it only has one functional dependency.
+And obviously, the parcelID is the condicate key in this schema.
+So it has been already satisfied BCNF.

 $logistics\_company=\{lsID,lsname,lsemail\}$